Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/wings-1.1/build.typ

 )

 = 2024/02/07
-[Excited from our performance from Gateway, the team was eager to design this new wing design.
-We decided to not CAD this wing since we had pictures of the wings from team 338A.
+[Excited from our performance at Gateway, the team was eager to design this new wing design.
+We decided to not CAD these wings since we had pictures of the wings from team 338A.
 From our priority list, the team wants to do more skills runs.
 The front wings is used to help us bowl and to push triballs over the middle barrier.
 ]

 == Delegation